vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 - Provision and configure needed software with Ansible playbook
 - Clean-up system logs and EC2 macOS Init history (again, with Ansible task)
 - Create the AMI
-- Add more customizations with EC2 macOS Init modules and user data (which also executes an Ansible playbook or shell commands)
+- Add more customizations at launch with EC2 macOS Init modules and user data (that also executes your Ansible playbook or shell commands)

-Getting into all this was both fun and exciting.
+Getting into all this was both fun and interesting.
 Sometimes painful, though. 😆

 I sincerely hope this article was helpful to you.
 Thank you for reading!